GET A QUOTE

 • Providing a benchmark valuation for comparison with other methods.

-You might also want to read: How To Value A Law Firm Like A Pro
+Also read: How To Value A Law Firm Like A Pro

 C. Seller’s Discretionary Earnings (SDE) Multiple